 PDF FILLABLE

-If you decided in Step 4 that you are filing your case in Henderson, a Small Claims Affidavit of Complaint form is available, free of charge, at the Civil Law Self-Help Center, or you can download it on you computer below.
-Remember that the Henderson Justice Court requires that all forms be typed.
+If you are filing your case in Henderson, please be aware that the Henderson Justice Court requires that all forms be typed.

 HENDERSON SMALL CLAIMS COMPLAINT